a45hif/developer-docs/docs/subnets/metagraph.md

 Advanced users can query the metagraph directly through Polkadot extrinsics using the PolkadotJS browser application, or with the PolkadotJS JavaScript SDK.

 ## Metagraph Properties

+In the Bittensor Python SDK, the Metagraph object allows query access to the following properties.

 | Name | Description |